The Year of the Witching is a dark fantasy and horror novel by Alexis Henderson.

 The Darkwood frames Bethel and is a place of fear for the community.
 Immanuelle is warned never to enter The Darkwood.
 It was part of the demise of her mother.

 Mariam was betrothed to the prophet but chose sin instead.
 She met a man from the Outskirts, and they fell in love.
 She got pregnant and spent time living in the Darkwood.
-The fact that her boyfriend, Daniel Ward’s family, were known to have witchcraft in their bloodline did not help.
+The fact that her boyfriend, Daniel Ward’s family, was known to have witchcraft in their bloodline did not help.
 When we meet Mariam at the beginning of the story, she has come to Martha, her mother, to give birth to Immanuelle.

 Immanuelle is a shepherdess.
 She takes care of the sheep for her family with occasional help from a farmer, Josiah.
 Immanuelle only has one friend, Leah.
 At their final Sabbath fellowship by the river, as girls, Leah tells her that she will marry the Prophet.
 During that same gathering, Judith, one of the Prophet’s wives, asks Immanuelle if she has a Gift.
 In response, Immanuelle jokes about dancing with witches, and that catches Ezra’s attention.
 He finds her response amusing.
 Ezra is the heir of the prophet, and this special status makes him the youngest of the apostles.

 Immanuelle’s only friend, Leah, gets betrothed and married to The Prophet.
 Immanuelle is uncomfortable with the way The Prophet’s eyes follow her.
-She feels and sees him watching her and it feels like a violation.
+She feels and sees him watching her, and it feels like a violation.

 Although Immanuelle is nearly seventeen years old, she has not bled.
 But then, one day, going home from the market with a ram that she’d failed to sell, he is spooked by the weather and bolts into The Darkwood.
-She tries to find him but instead finds his severed head and comes across The Lovers, Jael and Mercy, witches who served the Dark Mother and had been burned (purged) in the Holy War..
+She tries to find him but instead finds his severed head and comes across The Lovers, Jael, and Mercy, witches who served the Dark Mother and had been burned (purged) in the Holy War.
 One of them gives her a journal from her mother.

 It is forbidden to read anything except books sanctioned by the church, and many women cannot read.
 Abram made sure that Immanuelle could read, and she gets to know Mariam through the journal.
 She finds an image of her father and details about the love between him and Mariam.
 However, as the journal went on, the writing was more frantic and difficult to read.
 It was disjointed and scary.
 And on the last few pages, there were 4 words over and over again: Blood, Blight, Darkness, Slaughter.

 It was some time before Immanuelle was awakened and called back to the forest.
 This time, she was called to walk into a pond, where she met Delilah, the Witch of the Water, who led her into a pond.
-She saw visions of her mother amdd the dead in the pond before coming back to the surface.
-That’s when she saw the beastial form of Lilith, the Witch Queen daughter of the Dark Mother.
+She saw visions of her mother and the dead in the pond before coming back to the surface.
+That’s when she saw the bestial form of Lilith, the Witch Queen daughter of the Dark Mother.
 Then Immanuelle realized that she had had her first bleed.

 The next day, all the rivers and water in Bethel turned to blood.
 The Prophet said that it had to be a curse and asked that whoever caused it should repent.
 Immanuelle worried that she was the cause.
 She hadn’t intended to do anything, but maybe she’d stirred up a curse by interacting with the witches.
 She decided that she needed to find a way to stop the curse.

 As the plague went on, the residents of Bethel were able to collect water from rain and use the stored resources of The Prophet.
 After several days without rain, they needed to ration water and animals started dying.
-People were afraid what would happen next; their prayers were not working and the apostles had found no solution.
+People were afraid what would happen next; their prayers were not working, and the apostles had found no solution.

 Immanuelle suggested that Ezra repay her by keeping his secret by sneaking her into The Haven’s library, the Prophet’s Library.
 He finally agreed.

 Immanuelle and Ezra spend hours looking through reference books in the library.
 These books are changed to the shelves due to the information they contain.
-Finally, they find one on witchcraft, The Dark Mother and the other witches.
+Finally, they find one on witchcraft, The Dark Mother, and the other witches.
 Immanuelle learns that it’s possible to wield a curse by making an offering in a lake at the center of the Darkwood called The Mother’s Belly, a practice called “feeding of the Mother”.

 As The Prophet walks into the library, Immanuelle has to hide.
-Ezra told her how to get out unseen but she stayed near and heard The Prophet ask for the census of the women in Bethel.
+Ezra told her how to get out unseen, but she stayed near and heard The Prophet ask for the census of the women in Bethel.
 She also heard his accusations of improper conduct between Judith and Ezra.
 Minutes later, Immanuelle met Judith in the hallway.
 As they stood talking, Judith being superior and unkind to her as usual, one of the apostles came to get Judith for The Prophet.